awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/seller-registration-process.md

 Choose the **Info** link to see how to change your country\.

 1. Choose **Go to KYC information** or select the **Know your customer \(KYC\)** tab and then choose **Start KYC Compliance** and you will be re\-directed to the KYC registration portal\.

+   For more information about how information is used and shared by AWS Marketplace, see the [Amazon Payments Europe Privacy Notice](https://sellercentral-europe.amazon.com/gp/help/external/201190420?language=en_GB&ref=efph_201190420_cont_201200780)\.

 1. Choose **Go to KYC overview**\.